In 2016, we transitioned the MBA Learning Center to run on Instructure's Canvas Learning Management System (LMS).

 Step 3 - Enroll Yourself

-Canvas won't let you import content into a course until you add a teacher (you!) to the course.
+Canvas will not allow you to import content into a course until you add a teacher (you!) to the course.

 Add a Teacher (You) to the Course

-You'll see the course settings screen.
-Click on the "People" menu option:
+You will see the course settings screen.
+Click on the "People" link in the course navigation menu on the left:

-Enter your email address.
-Make sure that you select the Role of "Teacher" for yourself, and then click on the "Next" button.
+Enter your email address in the text box.
+Select the Role of "Teacher", and then click on the "Next" button.

-You'll be asked to confirm the user you're adding.
-Click the "Add Users" button and then the "Done" button
+You will be asked to confirm the user you are adding.
+Click the "Add Users" button.

-Next, you have to accept the invitation to become the Teacher.
-You can do that in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
-(2) You can click the "Home" button, and you'll see a message from Canvas telling you that you've been invited to this course and letting you accept that invitation.
+Accepting the invitation to become the Teacher can be done in one of two ways: (1) Canvas will email you, and you can accept the invitation from that email.
+(2) With the course still open, click the "Home" link on the course navigation menu.
+You will see a notification message from Canvas telling you that you have been invited to the course.
+Click "Accept" to join the course.

-On the left side of screen, you will see a new menu option: "Commons."
-Commons is the repository where all of the MBA Research LAPs are stored and where we'll go to pull content into our newly created course.
+On the Global Navigation Menu on the left side of the screen, you will see a new menu option: "Commons".
+Commons is the repository where all of the MBA Research LAPs are stored and where you will go to pull content into your newly created course.
 Click the "Commons" button.

-The first time you access Commons, you'll be asked to "Authorize" it.
+The first time you access Commons, you will be asked to "Authorize" it.
 Click on the "Authorize" button.

 Searching for LAPs in Commons

-On the right side of the screen, check the box for our Advanced Entrepreneurship course.
+On the right side of the screen, click the blue "Import/Download" button.
+A sidebar window will appear.

 Canvas has a bug that affects importing content into courses.
 If you import too many LAPs too quickly, the import feature will get stuck, keeping you from adding any more content into that course.
 As you import each LAP, go to the course and make sure each import is finished before starting on the next one.

-Click on the "Courses" button on the left side of the screen, then click on the course you’re creating.
+Click on the "Courses" menu on the left side of the screen, and then click on the course you are creating.

 Keep in mind that if you go to the course immediately after clicking the "Import into Course" button, there won't be any content on the page.
 It takes Canvas a few seconds, or sometimes a few minutes, to import the content into your course.

-Refresh the page or click the "Home" button until you see the LAP content appear.
+Refresh the web page or click the "Home" link until you see the LAP content appear.

-Scroll down through the LAP and check out the content.
-Sections in Green are "Published."
-That means both you and your students can see the content of that section and access it.
-Sections in Gray are "Unpublished."
-Gray/Unpublished sections are only visible to you.
-You'll see a large section of Unpublished material at the end of the LAP.
-This is all of the instructor reference material, including answer keys, the discussion guide, and other content intended just for teachers.
+Scroll down through the LAP (Module) and check out the content.
+Sections and items in green are "Published".
+That means both you and your students can see and access the content.
+Sections and items in gray are "Unpublished".
+That means the content is only visible to you.
+You will see a large section of Unpublished material at the end of the LAP.
+This is all of the Instructor reference material, including answer keys, the discussion guide, and other content intended just for teachers.

-If you want, you can collapse the content of the module so that only the the title appears.
-This makes it a lot easier to navigate the course when it is populated with lots of modules.
+By default, modules are expanded and show all items in the module.
+If you want, you can collapse the content of the module so that only the title appears.
+This makes it a lot easier to navigate the course when it is populated with a lot of modules.

-Collapse the content of EC-027 by clicking the triangle icon next to the module/LAP title.
+Collapse the module by clicking the arrow next to the module/LAP title.

 Import More LAPs

-Go back to Commons by clicking the "Commons" button on the left side of the screen.
-Search for another LAP (such as EC-028) and import it into the course.
+Go back to Commons by clicking the "Commons" button.
+Search for another LAP (eg. EC-107) and import it into the course.

-Once you've imported it, go back to the course and refresh the screen until you see EC-028 appear as a new module in the course.
+Go back to the course (click "Courses" menu button, and then select the course) and refresh the screen until you see the LAP appear as a new module in the course.

-Collapse the content of EC-028 (not required, but it will make it easier for you to navigate).
+Collapse the module (not required, but it will make it easier for you to navigate).
 Go back to Commons and keep importing LAPs until you have all that you want in your course.

 Organizing Your Modules

-After you have imported all of the LAPs you need for this course, you'll need to organize them in the order you want to teach them in.
-When you import modules from Commons, Canvas doesn't put them into the course in the order of instruction, so you'll need to sequence them to align with your course guide.
+By default, LAPs are listed in the order in which they are imported into the course.
+After you have imported all of the LAPs you need for this course, you can organize them in the order in which you want to teach them; or sequence them to align with the course guide.

 Course Settings - Course Details

-Under the visibility section, you can restrict your students from being able to access the course outside of the start and end dates.
+Tip: Under the end date field, you can restrict your students from being able to access the course outside of the start and end dates.

 A Note On Language

 Setting the Language does not change the language of the course.
 It sets the language of the Canvas menus and options for that course.
-The actual LAPs are, and will remain, in English regardless of the Language setting.
+The LAP contents are, and will remain, in English regardless of the Language setting.

-This step is optional but will help make your course less confusing.
-Sections of the LAPs are stored as Canvas "Pages."
-If you click on the "Pages" navigation link on the left side of the screen, you’ll see all those pages listed alphabetically rather than organized by module.
-You can disable the "Pages" navigation link so that students don't get confused by seeing all of the content out of order.
+This step is optional but will help make things less confusing.
+Sections of the LAPs/Modules are stored as Canvas Pages.
+If you click on the "Pages" link on the course navigation menu, you will see all those pages listed alphabetically rather than organized by module (this might be confusing for your students).
+You can hide the "Pages" link so that students do not see it.

-To disable the "Pages" navigation, first click on the "Settings" button on the left; then click on the "Navigation" tab at the top; next, click on the "Gear" icon across from "Pages"; and finally, click on the "Disable" icon.
+To disable (hide) the "Pages" link: (1) click the "Settings" link; (2) click the "Navigation" tab at the top; (3) click the settings icon (three dots to the right of "Pages"); (4) click the "Disable" option.

-The second column on the screen is the Navigation menu.
+The second column on the screen is the course navigation menu.
 Items in black are visible to everyone.
-Items in gray are only visible to you.
-We've just made the "Pages" navigation option visible only to you.
+Items in gray are only visible to the instructor (you).

 Step 7 - Publish Your Course